-*Lemongrass-infused gin: Add 4 oz chopped lemongrass to 1 L vodka.
+*Lemongrass-infused gin: Add 4 ounces chopped lemongrass to 1 liter of gin.
 Vacuum-seal and bring to a quick boil to infuse flavors, then let cool and strain out solids.
-(Alternately, add lemongrass to vodka and let macerate for a day or until desired flavor is achieved, then strain out solids.).
+(Alternately, add lemongrass to gin and let macerate for a day or until desired flavor is achieved, then strain out solids.)

-**Sesame-infused vodka: Add 1 tbsp sesame oil to 1 L vodka in a freezer-proof container.
-Freeze mixture until oil separates.
-Strain out vodka.
+**Sesame-infused vodka: Add 1 tbsp sesame oil to 1 liter of vodka in a freezer-proof container.
+Freeze mixture until oil separates, and strain.